leechristensen/ghidra_markdown_docs/docs/Ghidra_12.0/ProgramGraphPlugin/ProgramGraph.md

 selection or location.
 Instead of a new window for each graph, all graphs will be rendered using the same window.
 When a graph window is re-used the existing graph information is cleared and replaced with the new graph information.
-If [Append Graph](#show-location-in-graph) is also turned on, the information is also appended to the active graph window.
+If [Append Graph](#show-location) is also turned on, the information is also appended to the active graph window.

 To Reuse A Graph,